mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/entities.md

  * @description Can this `Slot` be cancelled?
  */
 private canBeCancelled(): boolean {
  if (this.slotStatus !== 'RESERVED') return false;
  return true;
 }
 ```

-Same goes for the cancellation check, we need to know if we are reserved or not.
-Both, as seen, return boolean results which makes it into a simple-to-understand and expressive check.
+The same goes for the cancellation check, we need to know if we are reserved or not.
+Both, as seen, return boolean results which makes it a simple-to-understand and expressive check.

 Nothing is blocking you to conduct much deeper checking, though that seems overboard in our example code.

 ### Use case #2: Is the grace period over?

-Our Domain Service, `ReservationService`, calls each Slot's `isGracePeriodOver()` method when checking if we have any reservations that have expired their 10 minute grace period.
+Our Domain Service, `ReservationService`, calls each Slot's `isGracePeriodOver()` method when checking if we have any reservations that have expired their 10-minute grace period.

 {% code lineNumbers="true" %}